ek-000/Zeilhofer-CSTproject/README.md

 * Distance covered by mice in response to the painful stimulus: To calculate this, the integral velocity over a 2 s window following the onset of the blue light stimulus is considered.

 ## analysis of imaging data
-* Raw imaging movies are preprocessed by subtracting acquisition noise (acquired with the miniature microscope lid on, covering the miniature microscope) from each frame, spatial down-sampling by a factor of two, and non-rigid image registration with NoRMCorre (Pnevmatikakis et al., 2017).
+* Raw imaging movies are preprocessed by subtracting acquisition noise (acquired with the miniature microscope lid on) from each frame, spatial down-sampling by a factor of two, and non-rigid image registration with NoRMCorre (Pnevmatikakis et al., 2017).
-* Single-cell ROIs extraction involving denoising, deconvolution, and demixing is obtained by applying constrained nonnegative matrix factorization (CNMFE; Zhou et al., 2018) to the preprocessed imaging movies on each session.
+* Single-cell ROIs extraction involving denoising, deconvolution, and demixing is obtained by applying constrained non-negative matrix factorization (CNMFE; Zhou et al., 2018) to the preprocessed imaging movies on each session.
 ROIs detected at the proximity of the prism edge are removed from further analysis.
-* The extracted calcium traces are then manually curated by visual inspection, with the following exclusion criteria: absence of clear calcium transients (sharp rise and slow decay), drifting baseline, presence of negative transients, very slow transients (indicative of reduced calcium buffering capacity).
+* The extracted calcium traces are then manually curated by visual inspection with the following exclusion criteria: absence of clear calcium transients (sharp rise and slow decay), drifting baseline, presence of negative transients, very slow transients (indicative of reduced calcium buffering capacity).
-* Calcium traces are z-scored: z = (X−μ) / σ ; X = value being measured; μ = mean of the group of values; σ = standard deviation of the group of values.
+* Calcium traces are z-scored z = (X−μ) / σ; X = value being measured; μ = mean of the group of values; σ = standard deviation of the group of values.
 ### stimulus-response analysis in the study
 * A neuron was considered responsive to a tone or light stimulus presentation when its z-scored calcium activity during the stimulus response window was significantly higher than during the 5 s baseline preceding the stimulus onset.
 * A neuron was considered tone- or light-responsive when its z-scored calcium activity averaged over all stimuli presentations was significantly higher during the stimulus response window than during baseline.